Are you a top-down thinker?

 - Difficulties in balancing your personal and professional schedules

-- Losing motivation: it has a short life span
+- Losing motivation: it has a short lifespan

 - Two steps forward, one step back: obstacles on your path

-- The fear of being successful: What if I can’t handle it, once I make it?
+- The fear of being successful: What if I can’t handle it once I make it?

 Bottom line: Top-down thinking will set you up to win.
 Does it take practice?
 Absolutely.
 But just like everything else, it requires consistency and discipline.